alxroyer/scenario/doc/src/advanced.known-issues.rst

    (Internet not ready, ability of the test platform, ...) which may be less critical again than real defects of the test environment (3).
 5. *Other reasons...*

-In order to discriminate the various situations, known issues may be registered with an issue level (:py:class:`scenario.issuelevels.IssueLevel`).
+In order to discriminate the various situations, known issues may be registered with an issue level (:py:class:`scenario._issuelevels.IssueLevel`).

 Issue levels are basically integer values.
 The higher, the more critical.
 Programmatically, they can be described by an ``enum.IntEnum``.

-They can be associated with meaningful names, with the help of the :py:meth:`scenario.issuelevels.IssueLevel.definenames()` and/or :py:meth:`scenario.issuelevels.IssueLevel.addname()` methods, or :ref:`scenario.issue_levels <config-db.scenario.issue_levels>` configurations.
+They can be associated with meaningful names, with the help of the :py:meth:`scenario._issuelevels.IssueLevel.definenames()` and/or :py:meth:`scenario._issuelevels.IssueLevel.addname()` methods, or :ref:`scenario.issue_levels <config-db.scenario.issue_levels>` configurations.
 These names make it easier to read in the console, and maintain in the test code.